mpfmorawski/mpfmorawski/README.md

 ⚫ I'm NLP and DataOps Engineer living in Warsaw, Poland 🏙️

-🟠 Interested in Machine Learning, Robotics and... exploring the limitless potential of Python 🐍
+🟠 Interested in Software Engineering, Machine Learning and Robotics, particularly exploring the limitless potential of Python! 🐍

 ⚫ Graduated with MSE degree in Computer Science from WUT... 💻